yetamine/net.yetamine.template/README.md

 # net.yetamine.template #

-This repository contains a library for supporting simple string templates.
+This repository contains a library for supporting string templates with resolvable placeholders.

-The templates can contain placeholders that can be resolved using a custom resolving function.
-A placeholder occurrence appears enclosed between a custom-defined opening and closing sequences and the opening sequence, which triggers recognition of a placeholder, can be escaped with yet another custom-defined sequence.
-The implementation supports parsing and formatting of the templates and provides a rich set of generic interfaces that can be used for implementing a very different types of templates.

-The bundled implementation does not support recursive templates (i.e., a placeholder can't contain another placeholder), however, it does not exclude the possibility of recursive templates, because this capability depends on the resolving function only.
-Moreover, a more advanced implementation, which would use the same interfaces, can be provided to support even more complex or nested placeholders.
+The library defines a set of rich and fluent interfaces for implementing various template types even with different syntax rules.
+These interfaces decouple clients, that want use a template, from all the details.
+Placeholders in the templates can be resolved with a custom resolving function, usually provided by a client.

+The library bundles support for templates with placeholders surrounded with user-defined brackets (with the possibility to define an escape sequence).
+Although the bundled parser does not support nested placeholders (i.e., placeholders containing whole templates with their own placeholders), the library provides a recursive resolver that allows a placeholder to resolve to a nested template.
+The recursive resolver provides a lof of hooks to handle cycles, failures of nested template parsing, failures of template lookups, context-sensitive placeholders etc. The resolver can cache the results as well while it remains thread-safe.

+Both bundled parts cover probably most needs, but if it is not sufficient, it could be enough to supply a smarter parser that handles different template syntax (perhaps supporting nested placeholders) and combine such a smarter parser with the bundled recursive resolver to get really powerful recursion-capable templates.

 ## Examples ##